 Stoofvlees (Carbonade Flamande)

 This slow cooked stew is a Flemish dish from Belgium, & is said to originate from the middle ages.
 The word carbonade comes from the French word 'charbon', meaning coal or charcoal.
 It was given this name as they would place this stew on hot coals in the corner of the fireplace and allow it to simmer very gently for several hours to tenderise the meat.
-I personally love to enjoy this stew with chips (that's fried for some of you) & a side vegetable.
+I personally love to enjoy this stew with chips (that's fries for some of you) & a side vegetable.

 6 Servings